Juansecu/github-discord-updater/README.md

 For learning how to use the application, you can check the API documentation by visiting the path `/api-docs` on the application's URL.

+Once you understand how to use the application, you can start using it to retrieve GitHub updates by adding the application's URL as a webhook to the GitHub repository you want to retrieve updates from.